PotzarellaMozarella/Pesto-Projects/Week-9/to-do-list/README.md

 ### Features
 * User can add a new task in the to do list
-* User can edit & update the existing tasks, mark them done, delete them
+* User can edit & update the existing tasks
 * User can mark the tasks done
 * User can delete the tasks